Skip to content

 Signs of Passing a Kidney Stone

 Approximately 60% of kidney stones pass on their own.
 Smaller kidney stones may pass unnoticed with minor or no symptoms at all.
-There are usually several stages to passing a stone.
+There are usually several stages of passing a kidney stone.
 You probably won’t be aware of the stones as they form as this phase is generally painless.
 As stones enter the kidney, they can cause severe symptoms, such as those listed above.
 You may notice spasms of symptoms that occur as often as every few minutes.
 The typical path of a kidney stone is to pass from the kidney to the ureter and then the bladder.
 As it enters the bladder, you may feel a frequent urge to urinate until the stone is expelled.

 How to Manage and Prevent Kidney Stones